Debang5hu/Direxplorer/README.md

 left one: Direxplorer(took about 30 seconds to scan the entire wordlists)
 right one: Gobuster

-Just give Direxplorer a try will love it
+PS:Even I use Gobuster but give Direxplorer a try will love it